 How can you find out what has been charged on your case so far?

 If you have decided to hire our law office to represent you in a divorce case, you will be able to call our office during business hours and request an accounting of any charges made against your case by your attorney and their staff.
-This will allow you to get a much better idea about what your case has cost and what it is likely to cost in the future.
+This will allow you to get a much better idea about what your patient has a cost and what it is likely to cost in the future.

 Questions about retainer fees or other costs of a divorce?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the information contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
+If you have any questions about the information contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
 These consultations are great opportunities for you to ask questions and receive direct feedback about your particular case.
-Thank you for choosing to spend part of your day with us today and we look forward to you joining us tomorrow as we post another blog related to issues in Texas family law.
+Thank you for choosing to spend part of your day with us today, and we look forward to you joining us tomorrow as we post another blog related to issues in Texas family law.